-A vendor and publisher fair takes place during at least two days of the conference and it requires a large room (2,000+ square feet) with tables, lighting, and electricity.
+A vendor and publisher fair takes place during no more than two days of the conference and it requires a large room (2,000+ square feet) with tables, lighting, and electricity.
+Ideally the VPP will be held in the same location as Open Portfolio to attract maximum foot traffic from conference goers.

 It is important to hold the product fair in a single location during the conference in a space that can be locked each evening and that is in a good traffic pattern.
 Shipping and receiving are big questions for this group, since some people bring presses.
 Make sure you provide good access and can store at least some items if they arrive early.
-All VPPs must join SGCI to participate in the conference.
-The Steering Committee should assign an organizer specifically for the VPP Fair, who creates a diagram of the tables, communicates information about shipping, load-in, and drop-off, and responds to vendor questions and concerns.
-In 2019, we created a VPP section of the conference app, where VPPs can create a business profile.
-We also initiated VPP Events, where vendors can schedule demos and promotional events, which will appear in the app on a separate schedule.
+All Vendors must join SGCI to participate in the conference.
+The Steering Committee should assign an organizer specifically for the Vendor Fair, who creates a diagram of the tables, communicates information about shipping, load-in, and drop-off, and responds to vendor questions and concerns.
+This person will have a partner on the Board to help with logistics.
+SGCI will develop a conference vendor's page where vendors can create a business profile.
+We can also initiate Vendor Events, where vendors can schedule demos and promotional events, which will appear in the conference program.